Skip to main content

 Quick union is generally more efficient overall than quick find:

-- is the number of vertices in the graph, and so in the worst case scenario the number of operations to reach the root vertex is which represents the height of the tree
+• NN is the number of vertices in the graph, and so in the worst case scenario the number of operations to reach the root vertex is HH which represents the height of the tree

-- Worst case if it's a perfectly linked list, and you start at the bottom and need to reach root
+• Worst case O(N)O(N) if it's a perfectly linked list, and you start at the bottom and need to reach root

-- Best case if each node is independent
+• Best case O(1)O(1) if each node is independent

-- Checking connectivity in this case is equal to the
+• Checking connectivity in this case is equal to the find operation time complexity

 # UnionFind class